 Our amended and restated certificate of incorporation provides that our business is to be managed by or under the direction of our Board of Directors.
 Our Board of Directors is classified, consisting of three classes of directors for purposes of election.
 One class is elected at each annual meeting of stockholders to serve from time of election and qualification until the third annual meeting following his or her election.
-Our Board of Directors currently consists of seven members, classified into three classes as follows:
+Our Board of Directors currently consists of eight members, classified into three classes as follows:

-- (1) Alicia Secor constitutes Class II, with a term ending at the 2022 annual meeting; - (2) Garry A. Nicholson, Mark A. Velleca, M.D., Ph.D. and Glenn P. Muir constitute Class III, with a term ending at the 2023 annual meeting; and - (3) John E. Bailey, Jr., Willie A. Deese and Cynthia L. Flowers constitute Class I, with a term ending at the 2024 annual meeting.
+- (1) Garry A. Nicholson, Mark A. Velleca, M.D., Ph.D. and Glenn P. Muir constitute Class III, with a term ending at the 2023 annual meeting; - (2) John E. Bailey, Jr. and Cynthia L. Flowers constitute Class I, with a term ending at the 2024 annual meeting; and - (3) Alicia Secor, Jacks Lee, and Norman E. Sharpless, M.D. constitute Class II, with a term ending at the 2025 annual meeting.

-Ms. Secor will continue to serve as a director through the end of her term, which concludes at the 2022 annual meeting.
-On April 20, 2022, our Board of Directors accepted the recommendation of the Nominating and Governance Committee and voted to nominate Ms. Secor for election as Class II director at the annual meeting, for a term of three years to serve until the 2025 annual meeting of stockholders and until her successor has been elected and qualified.
+Mr. Nicholson, Dr. Velleca and Mr. Muir will continue to serve as directors through the end of their respective terms, which conclude at the 2023 annual meeting.
+On April 24, 2023, our Board of Directors accepted the recommendation of the Nominating and Governance Committee and voted to nominate each of Mr. Nicholson, Dr. Velleca and Mr. Muir for election as Class III directors at the annual meeting, for a term of three years to serve until the 2026 annual meeting of stockholders and until their respective successors have been elected and qualified.

 Name Audit Committee Compensation Committee Nominating and Governance Committee

 Garry A. Nicholson • •

-John E. Bailey, Jr
+John E. Bailey, Jr.

-Willie A. Deese • •

-Cynthia L. Flowers ē •
+Cynthia L. Flowers 0 •

+Jacks Lee i

-Glenn P. Muir i
+Glenn P. Muir • 0

 Alicia Secor i

+Norman E. Sharpless, M.D.

-Mark A. Velleca, M.D., Ph.D
+Mark A. Velleca, M.D., Ph.D.